Felix B. Chang

 Areas of Interest: Antitrust, Comparative Law, Financial Institutions, Trusts and Estates

-At the College of Law, Professor Chang serves as Co-Director of the Corporate Law Center and Director of the Corporate Law Concentration.
-Previously, he directed the Institute for the Global Practice of Law, which designed training programs for attorneys from around the world.
+Felix B. Chang serves as the Associate Dean for Faculty and Research.
+He is a Professor of Law, Co-Director of the Corporate Law Center, and Director of the Corporate Law Concentration.
+Previously, he founded and directed the College’s Institute for the Global Practice of Law, which designed training programs for attorneys from around the world.

 BA, Yale University